Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 ### Entities

 * **Server** - An automated service that organizes elections and communicates with citizens (over RSVP) to produce election results.
-	* An **implementation** - Unless otherwise qualified, refers to an implementation of a Server.
+	* An **implementation** - Unless otherwise qualified, refers to an implementation of a Server, including how its behavior is affected by installed Plugins.
 * **Citizen** - A human entity that participates in elections.
 Analogous to a "client" in other protocol terminology.
 * **Electorate** - A group of citizens that participate in elections.
 Each electorate has their own server.
 * **Location** - A representation of a real-world eatery, typically stored by the server on a database.
 Consists of: